istio/istio.io/_docs/tasks/security/role-based-access-control.md

 Using Istio RBAC, you can easily setup namespace-level access control by specifying all (or a collection of) services in a namespace are accessible by services from another namespace.

-In our BookInfo sample, the "productpage", "reviews", "details", "ratings" services are deployed in "default" namespace.
+In our Bookinfo sample, the "productpage", "reviews", "details", "ratings" services are deployed in "default" namespace.
 The Istio components like "ingress" service are deployed in "istio-system" namespace.
 We can define a policy that all services in "default" namespace are accessible by services in the same namespace (i.e., "default" namespace) and services in "istio-system" namespace.